K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 ### <div id='3.1'> 3.1.
 Pinpoint Service Broker Registration

 When the Pinpoint service pack deployment is completed, the Pinpoint service broker must be registered first to use the service pack in the application.
-When registering a service broker, you must be logged in as a user who can register a service broker in PaaS-TA.
+When registering a service broker, you must be logged in as a user who can register a service broker in K-PaaS AP.

 - Check the list of service brokers.